lmorv/proto-glod/Process/journal.md

 But there's a reason why I think it's worth it to go through the trouble of integration the stack bot, and its animations and, its animation blueprint, using the enhanced input system and all.
 But anyway; this entry is getting very long and and convoluted --I'll leave that discussion for my first entry on 'why'.

 And I'll have to remember to describe what the 'whack' is all about at the moment, just for the fun of it.
 Maybe as a sort of bug report to myself.

+### March 2, 2023 -  Zooming waaay out

+I sat down to try to write a "proper" design document for the game, or at least start an outline with the stuff that's in my head right now.
+And at the same time I looked up the admission requirements for a master's program in design at Concordia.
+I ended up trying to frame the design document as a thesis proposal, which lead me down a train of thought that forced me to consider why I am doing this specific project to begin with.
+And how it fits within my 'body of work' and what I want to explore, thematically, ideologically, technically, with my practice in the future.

+This what I wrote (unorganized):

+> -
+	Portfolio of creative work, writing samples, a letter of intent and a five-page preliminary research proposal. https://www.concordia.ca/academics/graduate/design.html

+> ---

+> Working towards a unified multidisciplinary practice of digital speculative fabulation in the realms of Game and Experience Design with focus on multi-cultural representation and science-art communication.

+> Workflows
+	Indie development - Spontaneity VS careful calculation,  of market trends.
+	Tools.
+	Processes.
+	Qualitative Analysis.
+	Design, elements of.
+	Iteration.
+	Building up to a philosophy of re-generative and generative creative production.
+	Ease of access to creative products and modes of production not necessarily motivated by profit.
+	Games that are both fun and flashy, and artistic and authentic.
+	Free and open-source.
+	Cross-disciplinary.
+	Dynamic creative structures, free-form, digital tools for collaboration and discourse.
+	Sharing the process.
+Documentation.
+Conversation.
+	Accountability and ownership.
+	Process oriented - results oriented - value oriented - inclusion oriented - unifying vision - momentum - Follow-through.
+	Science materiality.
+	Post-colonial interpretations of cosmologies.

+> Ongoingness.
+	Timepunk - How we think about time, the present, the past and the future.
+Being present and responsive.
+	Self and others.
+	Agency.
+	Narrative immersiveness as immersed in the context of our lives.
+	Extending the notion of speculative fabulation to personal and culturally situated scenarios. - Fantastic fabulation.

+> Projects:
+> - lucha-axolotl-door: world building and narrative systems design.
+> - Intrasensora: Analysis of sensations, sensorial experience design.
+Contemplations on cognition, behavior, emotions and movement.
+> - Proto-glod: Contemporary lens to Mesoamerican mythology and folk-legend storytelling.
+> - The Legend of Tepetlanchani.
+> - Post-echo (collaboration): Post-human, speculative fiction.
+Online multiplayer community building.
+Abundance and play.
+Violence subversion.
+	- Core mechanics.
+	- Architectural considerations:
+		- Exploratory hellscapes. fantasy environments, non-Euclidean, super natural borgesian.
+		- Library.
+Infinity.
+		- Principles of design.
+		- Appraisal, prospect, shelter, navigation, affordance, agency, composition, space, place, temporal aspect of the experience of places.

+> Narrative:
+> - Phenomenology - consciousness and the objects of direct experience.
+Edmund Husserl, (phen).
+> - Thematic breakdown (breakdown of the themes).
+	- Mythology, cosmovision (mythological worldview).
+	Contemporary lens to Mesoamerican mythology and folk-legend fables.
+> -  Cultural intent.
+> - Speculative fabulation, research creation, science-art communication and exploration.
+> - Collective storytelling.
+Cross disciplinary collaboration.
+> - Testing ground for developing creative production processes for culturally poignant, historical, contemporary, digital narrative/ fabulative / experiences.
+Pedagogical, rooted in critical ideology.
+Contemporary Indigenous identity(?), representation.
+> - Community outreach - digital, physical.
+> - Community defined evidence.
+> - Communication of anthropological, historical and scientific data through experience-based interactive creative fabulation.
+World building, world worlding.
+> - Co-habitation, human and non-human.
+> - knowledge.
+> - Development, personality.
+> - The fantasy of non-standard, disruptive behavior.

+> Références :
+> - The fifth sun - Camila Townsend
+> - Staying with the trouble - Donna Haraway
+> - from eternity to here - Sean Caroll
+	- Mindscape podcast.
+> - How physics makes us free - Jennan Ismael
+	- the situated self.
+> - Le Guin UK (1996) The carrier bag theory of fiction.
+In: Glotfelty C and Fromm H (eds) The Ecocriticism Reader: Landmarks in Literary Ecology.
+Athens, GA: University of Georgia Press, pp. 149–154.

+### march 4, 2023 - Some structure, still at a wide lens

+I suppose I am doing this in preparation for the future, I've written a lot of project proposals and started a lot of things.
+And now with the kick off of this project I am becoming impatient about my pacing in school.
+I don't know when I'll have the opportunity to apply to a master's program, but I guess going on a mad rush to define what my thesis proposal would look like does't hurt at this point.
+Also I want to prove to myself and others that I can do it.
+I honestly have no evidence that I can, which makes it hard for me to trust my conviction in carrying on here.
+This is getting too real.

+ Let's just move on to the part where I copy pase my progress on my draft.

+> #### Page 1: Broad objectives and ideological-operational groundwork.

+>> Q: What is the action?
+What are you doing within the field of inquiry that you propose?
+A: I am researching (concepts and techniques), creating based on my research, and analyzing what I create.

+> I am aiming to establish a unified multidisciplinary practice of digital speculative fabulation and sensory research-creation, in the realms of Game and Experience Design, with a focus on multi-cultural representation and science-art communication.
+To research concepts and techniques I will be making use of an iterative workflow approach.
+I will create a series of projects based on my research, and analyze what I create from a qualitative and functional perspective-- within the iterative cycles of development.

+> Extending the notion of Speculative Fabulation to personal and culturally situated creative effort -- Fantastic Fabulation.

+> A spontaneous and conceptually rigorous iterative workflow approach .
+Contrasting with the over-calculated, profit driven, and rote development cycles, driven by market trends, in use by the industrial machinery of creative labor.

+> Being in conversation with a creative 'product' in development, the people creating it, and the culture at large.

+> Scientific themes embedded into culturally diverse, post-colonial interpretations of mythology and historical narratives.
+Modern theories of time, astrophysics, and the material sciences, as well as biology, neuroscience, and computation science.

+> The empirical analysis of sensation as it relates to Experience Design and the therapeutic application of interactive digital experiences.

+> The projects I propose are connected by thematic threads that are not immediately obvious, but that I consider foundational to my world view and interlinked in my reasoning surrounding culture and knowledge.

+> #### Pages 2,3,4: Projects --descriptions and components.

+> - **lucha-axolotl-door**: world building and narrative systems design within a fighting game project.
+> - **Intrasensora**: Analysis of sensations, sensorial experience design.
+Contemplations on cognition, behavior, emotions and movement.
+> - **Proto-glod**: Contemporary lens to Mesoamerican mythology and folk-legend storytelling.
+> - **The Legend of Tepetlanchani**: Mesoamerican folk tale spanning historical time scales.
+> - **Post-echo** (collaboration): Post-human, speculative fiction.
+Online multiplayer community building.
+Abundance and play.
+Violence subversion.

+> #### Page 5: summary, an attempt at coalescence.